Castra Albana: Baths of Caracalla

+Amphitheatre

+The amphitheatre is one of the most unusual monuments of the castra and dates to the middle of the third century AD, well after the construction of the castra and even of the baths.
+The building, with a maximum length of 113 metres, could fit 14,850 seats and contain up to 16,000 people.
+The southern half of the amphitheatre is visible, while the northern part is buried under the retaining walls of San Francesco d'Assisi St and Anfiteatro Romano Street.
+Among the other remains, partially carved from the living rock and partially built of opus quadratum, are the pulvinar (the Imperial box), some very unusual and "bizarre" substructural archways, and vomitoria (access corridors).

+Remains have been found of a paved street which probably followed the course of the modernday Anfiteatro Romano Street to link up with the Appian Way and followed the modern "galleria di sopra" in the other direction to the Villa of Domitian.

-Internal buildings
+Other buildings

-The "Round Building"
+The Rotunda

-The "Round Building", today known as the Santa Maria della Rotonda is the best preserved Roman structure in Albano.
-The circular interior has a circumference of 49.10 metres and mimicks the Pantheon in Rome on a reduced scale.
-However, the building is not contemporary with the castra, but earlier, dating to the time of Domitian.
+The Santa Maria della Rotonda is the best preserved Roman structure in Albano.
+The circular interior has a circumference of 49.1 m and mimicks the Pantheon in Rome on a reduced scale.
 It was probably a nymphaeum of the Villa of Domitian.
 Later it was restored and incorporated into the Severan complex and used as a public baths or cult site.
 The first theory would explain the paviment of white and black mosaic tesserae with mythological figures, today located in the portico of the church.
 The second theory is supported by a peperino pagan altar and by some tombs found during archaeological excavations in 1935–38.
 After the Severan period, the structure was used as a granary or cult building, before conversion to a Christian building around the eighth century.